-Partner # Short Name Third parties involved in the Project 5 BSC Contribution in kind provided by 3rd parties (free of charge, art.17 of the FPA) The BSC is a consortium that is composed of the following member institutions: Universitat Politècnica de Catalunya (UPC), Spanish Council for Scientific Research (CSIC), as well as the Spanish and the Catalan governments.
+Partner # Short Name Third parties involved in the Project Partner # BSC Contribution in kind provided by 3rd parties (free of charge, art.17 of the FPA) The BSC is a consortium that is composed of the following member institutions: Universitat Politècnica de Catalunya (UPC), Spanish Council for Scientific Research (CSIC), as well as the Spanish and the Catalan governments.
 As part of the charter of this consortium, each member institution must contribute resources either in cash or in kind.
 Both UPC and CSIC contribute in kind by making human resources available to work on projects free of charge.
 The relationship between BSC and CSIC /UPC (respectively) is defined in an agreement with each institution that was established prior to the start of this project.
-UPC (Universitat Politècnica de Catalunya): The High Performance Computing research group of the Computer Architecture Department at the Universitat Politècnica de Catalunya (UPC) is a leading research group in Europe in topics related to high performance processor architectures, runtime support for supercomputing.
+UPC (Universitat Politècnica de Catalunya): The High Performance Computing research group of the Computer Architecture Department at the Universitat Politècnica de Catalunya (UPC) is a leading research group in Europe in topics related to high performance processor architectures, runtime support for parallel programming models and performance tuning applications for supercomputing.
 There is a signed Collaboration Agreement between the UPC and the BSC establishing the framework of the relationship between these two entities.
 According to this agreement, several professors of the UPC are made available to the BSC to work on projects.
 Specific for the HBP project: Prof Jesus Labarta, Prof Eduard Ayguadé, Dr Xavier Martorell David Carreras and Judit Gimenez are professors at the UPC.
 They carry out their research activities in association with the Barcelona Supercomputing Center - Centro Nacional de Computación (BSC) on the BSC premises.
-Some work in WP7 will be carried out at the Barcelona Supercomputing Center - Centro Nacional de Computación (BSC) on the BSC premises.
-Some work in WP7 will be carried out at the Barcelona Supercomputing Center - Centro Nacional de Computación (BSC) on the BSC premises dentificas (CSIC): The objective of the Spanish Council for Scientific Research (CSIC) is to promote, coordinate, develop and disseminate the scientific and technology research of amultidisciplina 6 BAUW No third parties involved
+Some work in WP7 will be carried out at the Barcelona Supercomputing Center - Centro Nacional de Supercomputación (BSC-CNS) will be contributed by UPC free of charge.
+Aside from the professors mentioned, no other UPC staff will be dedicated to the project.
+SP7: WP7.2 & WP7.4 in SGA2 Consejo Superior de Investigaciones Científicas (CSIC): The objective of the Spanish Council for Scientific Resea 6 BAUW Supercomputing Centre - Centro Nacional de Computación (BSC) on the BSC premises.
+Work in WP7 will be carried out at the Barcelona Supercomputing Centre-Centro Nacional de Supercomputación (BSC-CNS) will be contributed by CSIC SP7: WP7.2 in SGA2 No third parties involved U DAUW no uma parties involved